nacular/doodle/docs/views.md

 Most apps consist of hierarchies with Views nested inside one another.
 Doodle apps are no different: Views support nesting [`children`](https://github.com/nacular/doodle/blob/master/Core/src/commonMain/kotlin/io/nacular/doodle/core/View.kt#L360).
-However, this list--and other traits related to being a container of Views--is `protected` to improve encapsulate and API control.
+However, this list--and other traits related to being a container--is `protected` to improve encapsulation and API control.

 Consider a split panel.
-Conceptually, it should have no more than 2 children; but it might make sense to have more: i.e. a handle.
+It is reasonable to think about it as having a left and right child (ignoring orientation for now).
+However, an implementation of this concept might choose to have an additional child to represent the splitter.
+This choice is an internal detail of the implementation that would be leaked if the `children` list were public.
+Worse, a caller could remove the splitter or add more children than expected and break the behavior.

-Doodle makes this easy by letting you selectively expose a View's internals to callers.
+Doodle helpds with these design challenges by letting you selectively expose a View's internals to callers.

 ```kotlin
 class VSplitPanel: View() {